edthedev/edthedev.github.io/blog/minetest/mods.md

 - Veteran players with player damage disabled still have their work cut out keeping their sheep alive.
 - Essential because `MineTest` really shines when mods that add tons of variety, like this one, are enabled.

+> Most mobs are aggressively trying to murder your pet sheep.

 `Movement Essentials` solves several practial movement challenges in one mod.
 - Activate a `mese crystal` to teleport to your bed/spawn
 - Throw a `mese shard` to teleport a short distance